What to include in a NetSuite technical assessment

 Carefully crafted interview questions can tell you a lot about a person’s character, previous training, and experience both within and outside of your industry.

 Nevertheless, an interview can limit your ability to see how skillful the professional is.
-Before hiring someone, you may find it useful to deploy a NetSuite technical assessment as a second part to the hiring process.
+Before hiring someone, you may find it useful to deploy a NetSuite technical assessment as a second part of the hiring process.

 A NetSuite assessment can be an intensive, as well as time-consuming, process.
 To make life a little easier for you, we recommend pairing the assessment with a more traditional one-to-one interview.